kokoalberti/postgis-baselayers/README.md

 # PostGIS Baselayers

 **This is a work in progress!
-Just putting it out there and hoping to do some work it in the coming months.**
+Still hoping to improve it in the coming months, let me know if you like the idea.**

 PostGIS Baselayers is a web application that connects to a PostGIS database and lets you automatically download and import a selection of popular open vector datasets (Natural Earth, GADM, Geonames, etc) into the database.
 It comes bundled with a Docker environment and a PostGIS database container to get up and running quickly.